 Gospel of Luke-9:21, 12:49-51, 17:25, 18:31-33, 22:19-20, 42, 24:26

 Christus Victor: The Christus Victor, or Ransom Theory, was popular in the early church with church fathers such as Irenaeus and Origen, lasting around 900 years until Anselm began developing his Satisfaction Theory of the atonement.
-This theory dealt with the idea that Christ’s death paid a ransom which set us free from our bondage to sin.
+Christus Victor dealt with the idea that Christ’s death paid a ransom which set us free from our bondage to sin.
 But to whom was the debt to be paid?
 Unfortunately, many thought this payment had to be paid to Satan, which then leads to a philosophical dilemma in regards to Satan having power over God, which is logically impossible.
-Many would come to later understand the payment had to be made to God, which is where propitiation will come into play with later satisfaction and substitution theories.
+Many would later come to understand the payment had to be made to God, which is where propitiation will come into play with later satisfaction and substitution theories.

 Another aspect of this theory defended by some of the early church fathers is that Christ’s death wasn’t necessary to free us from our bondage to sin.
-That is to say, God could have done any number of things to reconcile His people to Himself.
+That is to say God could have done any number of things to reconcile His people to Himself.
 They believed Christ’s death set us free, but they didn’t believe that His incarnation and death were necessary to do this.

 Satisfaction: The Christian philosopher Anselm (d.
 1109) was the first medieval Christian philosopher to really develop a robust doctrine of the atonement.
 While taking aspects of Christus Victor, Anselm felt atonement was much more than God defeating Satan.
 He felt humanity’s sins really had true consequences, and that reparations had to be made to satisfy God’s demands of divine justice.
 This is where the idea of propitiation, or placating God’s wrath, really started to take root for later developers of satisfaction motifs for the atonement.
 Anselm felt God’s justice truly needed to be satisfied, and that meant not just a cleansing of our sins (expiation), but the appeasement of God’s holy wrath (propitiation).